Music Business Program

 How to Enroll

-1. Submit your registration.* Begin by submitting your registration online.
+1. Submit your registration by May 1.* Begin by submitting your registration online.
 If applicable, you may need to submit additional supporting materials.

 2. Make your tuition payment by May 1.* All programs have limited capacity, so be sure to complete your full tuition payment to reserve your space in the program.

 *Please note: This program has limited capacity.
 Submission of registration materials alone does not guarantee participation in the program.
 You will secure your spot by paying in full.
-When the program capacity has been reached, registrants who have not paid in full will be placed on a waitlist.

 Curriculum